MohamedAshraf701/node-cli/README.md

 # node-initdb

-node-initdb is a CLI tool for initializing database configurations and structures in Node.js projects.
+node-initdb is a CLI tool for initializing project configurations and structures in Node.js projects. **It now requires you to select a database, a web framework, and a language (JavaScript or TypeScript) for the tool to work.** In addition to setting up your chosen database and framework, node-initdb now supports file upload functionality and JWT-based authentication.

 ![Node InitDB Plugin Demo](https://github.com/MohamedAshraf701/node-cli/blob/main/example.gif)

 ## Installation

-You can install node-initdb globally using npm:
+Install node-initdb globally using npm:

 ```bash
 npm install -g node-initdb